- Type of publication: Instruction Guide

 Average Solvency Ratio Used to Determine Funding Requirements

-If adjustments were made to solvency ratios to determine the average solvency ratio, the actuarial report should describe the calculation of these adjustments, which may include
+If adjustments are made to the current and prior year solvency ratios to determine the average solvency ratio, the actuarial report should provide details of the calculation for each of those solvency ratios, which may include the following items:

 2.9 Reconciliation of Financial Position